Gertjan423/index_test_course/chapter2.md

 *** =sct

---- type:NormalExercise lang: xp: skills: key:ce168a464f
+--- type:NormalExercise lang:r xp: skills: key:b7e8a8b63a
 ## Anti-Join 2
 Were any of the keys of X mis-entered?
 Use an anti-join to check

 *** =instructions